KingCode/cursely/README.md

 Although usable, manual adaptation is error prone and not user friendly - in the works is a macro API to do that.
 Also planned are configurable memoization, and performance improvements from tuning the data structures storing the recursive state.

-Adapting a recursive function requires awareness of the order of invocation of recurrent calls, and knowledge of the 'rules of the game': the goal is to provide eventually a macro which does the work, e.g. using a simple variable markup vocabulary.

 Current API is provided by recursely.ccore functions functions play, hval, hfn and hcall - see usage notes below.

 Usage
 =====